Stupid Cupid: Recording history

 Francis cut "Stupid Cupid" on 18 June 1958 at Metropolitan Studio (NYC); LeRoy Holmes conducted the orchestra while Morty Kraft produced the session.
 Noteworthy in the recording is the uncredited bass guitar work; a complex and energetic riff that has survived the decades and has proven to be one of early rock and roll's best recorded bass guitar sessions.
 A version of "Carolina Moon" recorded at Metropolitan Studio that 9 June with Kraft producing and Joe Lipman conducting was utilized as the B-side.
 "Stupid Cupid" provided a reasonably strong comeback vehicle for Francis reaching the Top 15 that August with a Billboard Hot 100 peak of #14.
 Francis would have to wait until 1959 to make her return to the Top 10 with "My Happiness".

 In the UK Singles Chart Francis had made more chart impact than in the US with both "Who's Sorry Now?"
 (No. 1) and "I'm Sorry I Made You Cry" (No. 11).
 This trend continued with "Stupid Cupid" which, as a double sided hit with "Carolina Moon", spent six weeks at No. 1.
 Francis would remain a potent UK chart force for the next four years with fifteen Top Twenty singles, eight of them Top Ten, but she would never again reach the top of the UK Singles Chart despite topping the US charts three times in the early 1960s.
+In Canada the song reached No. 12.

-Neil Sedaka, one of the song's co-writers, recorded his own version in 1959, and it saw a single release in Italy on the RCA Italiana label.
+Sedaka recorded his own version in 1959, and it saw a single release in Italy on the RCA Italiana label.